jswithalex/BACE_Summer_2015/week8/outline.md

   + cache the dom elements

 2. Objects
+  + an object exercise that develops 'unpacking' skills

 3. Ajax

 Ajax stands for Asynchronous Javascript and XML, but these days we use JSON more often than XML.